William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 Woods and groves appear to have started up at command, and it may now vie with any seat in the neighbourhood, for rural elegance and picturesque beauty.

-At some time during his tenancy Gibson Watt re-opened the room.
+At some time during his tenancy Gibson Watt re-opened James Watt's workshop.
 By this time parts of the park were being sold for housing development.
 In 1876 engineer, George Tangye leased Heathfield and lived there until his death in 1920.

 For 19th-century Ordnance Survey maps of Birmingham go to British History Online.